tetzng/pez/docs/install.md

 - Fish shell (for using the installed plugins)
 - Git (for cloning plugin repositories)
-- Rust toolchain (stable), Cargo available
+- Rust toolchain (stable) with Cargo

 ### Install